hellosa-sa/specter-desktop/docs/faq.md

 Yes, Specter supports Coin Control.
 Go to "Send".
 Open the "Advanced" features - and down at the right you have "Select coins manually" bottom.

+## *Does Specter support legacy (non-segwit) wallets?*

+No. Specter does not and will not support older legacy wallets.
+This decision was made to motivate people to migrate to segwit addresses, to save on fees and block space.

 # USAGE